Beyond Good and Evil 2

-Perhaps most surprisingly, my initial reaction of “these graphics are way too good to be on a phone” was apparently unfounded.
+My initial reaction of “these graphics are way too good to be on a phone” was apparently unfounded.
 People that have seen the game in action report that it really does look as good as in the trailers.
 Obviously, you need a new, high-end phone to make that happen.
 I still don’t know if phone touch screen controls are the way I want to play Elder Scrolls — much less if this is the type of game that works in small bursts when traditional Elder Scrolls experiences can draw you in for hours at a time — but I commend Bethesda for going all out on this one.
 In a press conference full of awesomeness, Elder Scrolls Blades was low-key one of the neater reveals.

 Check out the next page for even more awesome-looking games from E3!